OFF TOPIC: What is Money?

 A hole digging machine has more stored value than a shovel.
 So using the hole digging machine requires a much higher up front acquisition cost requirement for the hole digger.
 But that is not the end of the story.

 The digging machine oxidizes fuel to create the energy necessary to dig a hole.
 This applies more energy per unit time than using a single person standard shovel.
 The machine dug hole can be finished much faster than a human using a shovel.
-Therefore, the digger’s personal money used will usually be less when energy based equipment is used, because the time to store value drops significantly.
-That drops the total money required to do the dig, because most of the energy comes from an external source.
+Therefore, the digger’s personal time used will usually be less when energy based equipment is used.
+In this case the time to store value drops significantly.
+That drops the total Money required to do the dig, because most of the energy comes from an external source.
 This energy causes the time factor to be so low it causes the absolute value store of a hole to drop.

 Different Value Stores Work Differently

-Currency is the currently accepted symbols representing money to the uninformed.
-Using currency, I can have a person use their money to put a value store into an object, which often has an expiration date for the value contained by it.
+Currency is the currently accepted symbol representing money to the uninformed.
+Using Currency, I can have a person use their Money (Energy & Time & Skill) to put value into an object.
+That object often has an expiration date for the value contained by it.
 A design for a 3″ x 5″ circuit board with one J-K Flip Flop implemented using transistors had value in 1965.
 Today, not so much.

-Currency is not money.
-For example, the United States of America replaced all of its 1930’s and before currency with new currency.
-One year the 1930’s dollar would allow you to purchase items, the next year it would not.
-However, we have been brought up since childhood to view currency as money, and we happily trade it for money, and we trade money for it.
+Currency is not Money.
+For example, the United States of America replaced most of its 1930’s and before Currency with new Currency.
+One year the 1930’s Currency would allow you to purchase items, the next year it would not.
+However, we have been brought up since childhood to view Currency as Money, and we happily trade it for Money, and we trade Money for it.
 Until we don’t.
+(Try purchasing food with Confederate Currency.)

-So, currency is, in other words, what is currently accepted as a money representation.
+So, Currency is, in other words, what is currently accepted as a Money representation.
 That is why Fiat Currency exists.
-That is also why international trade works using ledgers without exchanging currency for long periods of time.
+That is also why international trade works using ledgers without exchanging Currency for long periods of time.
+The entries themselves represent Currency which represents Money, which is being exchanged on a one-for-one basis using ledgers.

-The various governments declare Currency to be a symbol for money, and everyone accepts that symbol.
-This happens even though the money required to recreate that symbol onto paper is minuscule.
-Well, until people stop accepting that Fiat Currency, at which point it loses stored value and becomes paper.
+The various governments declare Currency to be a symbol for Money.
+This serves their purposes, and allows them to keep the populace fed and relatively happy.
+Everyone accepts currency symbols.
+This happens even though the Money required to recreate that symbol onto paper is minuscule.
+Well, until people stop accepting that Fiat Currency, at which point it loses stored value and becomes paper with no stored value.
+Much like a stock certificate becomes worthless when the company it represents stops operating.

 So, is Gold and Silver Money?

-Technically, no. Even so, it requires a lot of money to turn gold into a coin, so the stored value is high.
+Technically, no. Gold and Silver are stored value items.
+Even so, it requires a lot of Money to turn gold into a coin, so the stored value is high.
 It cannot easily be duplicated, so it has a stored value desirability factor (due to rarity) that often increases with time.
 It does not decay under today’s environmental conditions, so its stored value remains constant.

-Finally, the stored value of gold can actually go to zero.
+Finally, the stored value of anything (even gold) can actually go to zero.
 This happens during a famine.
 If you are starving, a gold coin does you no good unless it can be used to acquire food.
 If everyone is starving, they can’t eat gold, so gold becomes worthless to them.
 Its desirability approaches 0.

 Money Vs. Stored Value